This is the second of a two part reflection on Cairo via Beirut. Here is Part I.

 So why is this important or relevant to Cairo’s or Egypt’s urban heritage?
 The statement quoted above in bold argues that one of the reasons this particular urban site (encompassing 4,000 buildings) is important is because it is unparalleled not only in Europe but also in North-Africa.
 In affirming its modernity, the Tel Aviv application for heritage recognition denies the availability of modernist heritage of its kind and scale in the supposed source of modernism-Europe, and in its geographical vicinity-North Africa.

-Egypt and Morocco (and Lebanon) had extensive experiences in the production and realization of modernist architecture.
-In both cases modernist architecture was the product of an awareness of international discourses on architecture.
-Modernist architecture in Egypt was also the product of the re-imagination of the national self.
+Egypt, Morocco and Lebanon had extensive experiences in the production and realization of modernist.
+In those cases modernist architecture was the product of an awareness of international discourses on architecture.
+That production was also responsive to local/national demands by various sectors of society.
+Modernist architecture in Egypt was also the product of the re-imagination of the national self as envisioned by individual architects.
 Modernist architecture was perceived by architects as the language of the time but also of the place.
 Despite many architects being educated in places as diverse as Liverpool, Zuirch and Paris, they all returned to Egypt and engaged in a discourse that emphasized that their architecture was responsive to both time and place, a kind of localization of an international movement with references to various schools of modernist design.

 Egypt’s case offers a particularly interesting counterpoint to Tel Aviv’s.
 The architects practicing in Egypt using this 1930s onward style were Egyptian or first/second generation Egyptians (of Syrian, Lebanese or other origin who have settled in Egypt).
 This is one stark difference with the Israeli case where the practitioners, according to the official story, were themselves escaping Europe or visiting architects.
 The second point that makes Egypt’s modernist legacy interesting is that those architects were Egyptian educated until university then traveled abroad where schools of architecture offered Masters and PhD degrees in architecture then returned to Egypt.
 They went to a variety of schools that had their own schools of thought regarding the development of modern architecture, yet they all returned to practice side by side in Egypt producing a melange of variations of modernist design.
 Furthermore, from the 1930s modernist design was seen as a nationalist response to the previous three decades of ornamental architecture introduced in middle and upper class dwellings by European architects (as opposed to the visually modern 19th century stripped down middle and upper class Egyptian house, whose facade was already void of aristocratic references).
 While Western observers today dismiss the authenticity of Egypt’s modernist episode, Egyptian architects at the time saw their work as an embrace of the moment’s architectural language but also the simple forms, plain facades and flat roofs were reminiscent of Egypt’s architecture from the not-so-distant past.